NSHipster/articles/2019-07-08-caemitterlayer.md

 ---

-Meanwhile, animated PNGs have been supported in Safari for ages, with a far simpler API:
+Meanwhile, animated PNGs have been supported in Safari for ages, and with a far simpler API:

 ```html
 <img src="animated.png" />